 The king’s successor read the plate and sent a hunter to the forest, but the quest for a golden peacock proved equally futile for him, and also for the following four kings.
 But the hunter sent by the next king was quite clever.
 When he saw that snares would not close on the Bodhisatta’s legs, he came up with a new plan.
 He caught a peahen and trained it to dance when he clapped his hands and cry out when he snapped his fingers, then he took it to the forest.
 First thing in the morning, before the Bodhisatta chanted his spells, the hunter snapped his fingers.
 Desire rose in the Bodhisatta’s heart when he heard the peahen and he went off to find her; and when he did, he got caught in the hunter’s net.

 The hunter brought the golden peacock to the delighted king who sat down to talk with the Bodhisatta before killing him.
-He learned why he was captured and that he was about to die, but he told the king his special golden color was not an enchantment and eating him would not give immortality since he himself was not immortal.
+The Bodhisatta learned why he had been captured and that he was about to die, but he told the king his special golden color was not an enchantment and eating him would not give immortality since he himself was not immortal.
 He explained that he had once been the king of this same realm, and after living in heaven he was reborn on Earth as a peacock due to some sin.
 But he got a gorgeous golden hue because when he wore the crown he had faithfully kept the five precepts and made his subjects do the same.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes, and had thus stopped focusing on studying dharma.
-The Buddha told this story so the disciple knew it was very easy to be led astray by women and it had even happened to himself in the past.
+One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes, and he could no longer focus on studying dharma.
+The Buddha told this story so the disciple knew it was very easy to be led astray by women, and it had even happened to himself in the past.

 The final king was an earlier birth of Ananda, one of the Buddha’s top disciples.